xxlimengying/academic-website/content/home/experience.md

   date_start = "2020-10-18"
   date_end = ""
   description = """
-  Applicants who have a Ph.D. degree in Mechanical Engineering, Thermal Engineering or related fields are welcome to Contact Dr. Li.
-Preference will be given to those who has excel publication records in the close field.
+  Applicants who have a Ph.D. degree in Mechanical Engineering, Thermal Engineering or related fields are welcome to contact Dr. Li.
+Preference will be given to those who have excellent publication records in the close fields.
   """

 [[experience]]